 We work with a variety of professional therapists and experts and have achieved success in individual children’s progress at their own level of development.
 We are supportive of parents and we follow Government guidelines.
 Our Special Needs Policy explains our approach in more detail.
 Several staff are able to use Makaton and we use ‘symbols’ throughout the Nursery.

-During the nursery day, the ‘early starters’ will be offered breakfast if necessary.
+During the nursery day, the ‘early starters’ can be offered breakfast if necessary.
 In the morning and afternoon all classes will be given a healthy snack prepared by our in-house chef.
 At lunchtime, children receive a healthy and nutritious cooked lunch prepared in our kitchen which has a 5* rating for hygiene.
 We do have a no nuts and no grapes policy for safety and allergy reasons.
 Allergies and medical needs are catered for by arrangement.

-As part of the Registration Pack, you are asked to sign an agreement form for use of your child’s image on the website, Facebook page, publicity materials or in the press.
+As part of the Registration Pack, you are asked to sign an agreement form for use of your child’s image on the website, Facebook page, publicity materials, or in the press.
 Please let us know in writing if your agreement changes at anytime.
-We protect children’s details at all times and only use names when reporting to a child’s parents on the online learning journey Tapestry or in necessary official paperwork.
+We protect children’s details at all times and only use names when reporting to a child’s parents on the online learning journey Famly or in necessary official paperwork.